Anti-Bribery and Anti-Corruption Policy

 A “bribe” is defined as:

-- Requesting or accepting anything of value as a reward for or as an inducement to act improperly in relation to the awarding of business by the Company.
+• Requesting or accepting anything of value (either directly or indirectly) as a reward for or as an inducement to act improperly in relation to the awarding of business by the Company, or for providing improper advantage or favorable treatment; or

 “Anything of value” is defined broadly and includes, but is not limited to: money or cash equivalents, such as gift cards; gifts; contracts or business opportunities; stock; political or charitable donations; medical or educational expenses; job opportunities; discounts on products and services not readily available to the public; business deals for friends or family; loans or forgiveness of debt; and travel, meals, or entertainment expenses.